-Over the years, the concept of data collection in networking equipment has evolved significantly.
-Although packetsampling-based techniques such as sFlow, Netflow, and IPFIX have been proposed in recent decades, they have struggled to keep up with the need for real-time, accurate, and finegrained measurements.
+Although packet-sampling-based techniques such as sFlow, Netflow, and IPFIX have been proposed in recent decades, they have struggled to keep up with the need for real-time, accurate, and fine-grained measurements.
 While various methods have been proposed for in-band network measurement, adopting P4-based in-band network telemetry architecture has gained significant momentum due to the advent of programmable data planes.
-In-band telemetry is a promising concept for O-RAN architecture to adapt 6G smart factories, providing end-to-end QoS measurements and visibility in the network.
+In-band telemetry is a promising concept for Open RAN architecture to adapt 6G smart factories, providing end-to-end QoS measurements and visibility in the network.

 X-haul evolution will also mark the smart factory network architectures.
 For instance, the fronthaul control and user plane interfaces between O-RU and O-DU are expected to require Ethernet encapsulation as a prerequisite, with IP encapsulation as optional.
 At the same time, the payload is defined by one or multiple eCPRI transport headers with the corresponding application data [15].
-With Software Defined Networks (SDN) becoming an integral part of the control and optimization of current and future optical transport networks, APIs and protocols such as RESTful APIs or OpenFlow might be needed and adapted to facilitate communication between SDN controllers and O-RAN components.
-Additionally, the O-RAN dependency on IP/NETCONF for network management tasks, as well as the lack of fully open YANG models covering the full spectrum of initialization, configuration, and management functions of the O-RU and O-DU, as well as of the optical components interconnecting these, make the management interface still heavily dependent on proprietary vendor solutions.
+With Software Defined Networking (SDN) becoming an integral part of the control and management planes, APIs and protocols such as RESTful APIs or OpenFlow might be needed and adapted to facilitate communication between SDN controllers and Open RAN components.
+Moreover, the ongoing efforts towards open-source, vendorneutral SDN platforms for network management, as well as the continuous standardization of new PON generations, the optical components that will dominate the future smart factory X-haul will slowly become inter-vendor compatible, such that the factory operators will be able to mix and match different optical NEs from different vendors, choosing the most optimal solution for their requirements and use-cases' needs.